Disease Guide ·Heart Disease ·2026

 What Causes Heart Disease

-Hypertrophic cardiomyopathy (HCM) accounts for the majority of feline heart disease.
-The heart muscle thickens abnormally, making it harder for the heart to fill and pump blood.
+HCM accounts for most feline heart disease.
+The heart muscle thickens abnormally, making it harder to fill and pump blood.
 HCM has a strong genetic component in certain breeds.
 Other forms include dilated cardiomyopathy (DCM) and restrictive cardiomyopathy.
 Some cases are secondary to hyperthyroidism.
 HCM is the #1 cardiac disease in cats

 Symptoms - Often Silent

-Many cats with heart disease show no symptoms at all until a crisis.
-When signs appear: rapid or labored breathing, open-mouth breathing, lethargy and hiding, loss of appetite, sudden hind leg paralysis (saddle thrombus — a blood clot blocking blood flow to the legs).
-Some cats collapse or die suddenly without prior warning.
+Many cats show no symptoms until crisis.
+Signs include: rapid or labored breathing, open-mouth breathing, lethargy, loss of appetite, sudden hind leg paralysis (saddle thrombus - a blood clot blocking blood flow to the legs).
+Some cats collapse or die suddenly.
 Often completely asymptomatic until crisis

 Diagnosis - $400-$1,000